seven-of-eleven/designare-z390-opencore-efi/README.md

 Also avoid installing Monterey 12.3 it had issues with AMD GPUs that needed DeviceProperties values set for the PCIE device (not included in this EFI).
 Google is your friend here but it's easiest just not to install 12.3 :grimacing:.

 I'm primarily using this EFI with Monterey 12.6 at the moment.
-I have successfully install Ventura (beta 4) on a secondary drive and everything was working.
+I have successfully install Ventura (beta) on a secondary drive and everything was working.
 Let me know if you have issues with BigSur.

 </details>

-## Post-Install

 <details>
 <summary><strong>Generate your own SMBIOS</strong></summary>